 - Tap the Noise Cancelation option to enable it.

-One of the drawbacks to audio transparency is that due to the ambient noise it might not be possible to listen properly.
+One of the drawbacks to audio transparency is that due to the ambient noise, it might not be possible to listen correctly.
 You need to deactivate this feature and instead select Noise Cancelation to ensure you have an accurate hearing on your earbuds.